xTonyYu/Cello-Inventory-App/README.md

 User Stories

-* Wireframe what the app pages will look like.
+* Wireframe and ERD what the app pages will look like.
 (7/10)
-* create data samples for cellos, bows, accessories, makers, employees (7/11)
+* create data samples for cellos, bows, accessories, makers, employees (7/11 - LN)
-* Create a first HTML template for a Home page (DashBoard /home) (7/11)
+* Create a first HTML template for a Header/nav/logo page (DashBoard /home) (7/11 - TSY)
-* Create a first HTML template for a product index page with edit and delete buttons on each product (7/11)
+* Create a first HTML template for a Home page (DashBoard /home) (7/11 - TSY)
-* Create a first HTML template for a product detail page with edit and delete buttons (7/11)
+* Create a first HTML template for a product index page with edit and delete buttons on each product (7/11 - TSY)
-* Create a first HTML template for a product Add form page with ability to add new maker (7/11)
+* Create a first HTML template for a product detail page with edit and delete buttons (7/11 - LN)
-* Create a first HTML template for a product edit form page (7/11)
+* Create a first HTML template for a product add/edit form page with ability to add new maker (7/11 - LN)
 * Write a server route to serve the Home page (7/12)
 * Create a schema for cellos, bows, accessories, makers, employee include defining properties (7/12)
 * CREATE a page / form / route to create a product in the database.
 (7/12)